 Yup!
 As a ConnectiCare member, you can get a free checkup each year.* And many important screenings (and vaccines, like the flu shot) are covered at 100%, too.

-Sometimes preventive visits, tests or screenings can lead to other tests or procedures that aren’t considered preventive.
-In that case, you may pay some or all of the cost for the service.
+Sometimes, preventive visits, tests, or screenings can lead to other tests or procedures that aren’t considered preventive.
+In that case, you may pay some or all the cost for the service.
 Using in-network doctors and facilities can help lower your costs, because ConnectiCare has negotiated rates for our members.

-* The benefits described above apply to ConnectiCare plans sold to individuals under age 65 and employer groups.
+*The benefits described above apply to ConnectiCare plans sold to individuals under age 65 and employer groups.
 Check your benefit summary for information about your specific plan.
-You can find your benefit summary after you log into connecticare.com.
+You can find your benefit summary after you sign in to connecticare.com.

 “Free” preventive care means that you will not have a copay or have to pay money toward your deductible or coinsurance for the services.
 Sometimes a preventive care visit leads to other medical care or tests, even at the same appointment.
 You should check with your doctor or doctor’s staff during your visit to see if there are services you may be billed for.